w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov-treasury.md

   {{ kusama: [Kusama Direction room](https://matrix.to/#/#Kusama-Direction:parity.io) and the :kusama }}
   {{ polkadot: [Polkadot Direction room](https://matrix.to/#/#Polkadot-Direction:parity.io). :polkadot }}
   {{ kusama: [Kusama Watercooler](https://matrix.to/#/#kusamawatercooler:polkadot.builders). :kusama }}
 - Use platforms like [Polkassembly](https://polkassembly.io) and [SubSquare](https://www.subsquare.io/) to initiate discussion with the community.
+They also offer a gauge poll to capture the community sentiment before submitting an on-chain referendum.

 Spreading the word about the proposal's explanation to the community is ultimately up to the proposer.